TODAY'S WEATHER

 The state of the El Niño Southern Oscillation (ENSO) has significant impact on temperature and rainfall patterns around the globe, but its link to the UK summer is weak.

-Latest forecasts suggest a 62% chance of ENSO-neutral conditions developing in the next month and continuing through the Northern Hemisphere summer.
+Latest forecasts suggest a greater than 50% chance of ENSO-neutral conditions continuing through the Northern Hemisphere summer and well into the autumn.

 The ENSO outlook doesn't favour a particular outcome

-Would a very active Atlantic hurricane season lead to a washout summer in the UK?
+Forecasts are suggesting a more active hurricane season than normal.
+Would that lead to a washout summer in the UK?
 Not necessarily.
-It is possible that ex-hurricanes in the North Atlantic could increase the chance of blocking areas of high pressure developing over Europe.
+It's possible that ex-hurricanes in the North Atlantic could increase the chances of blocking areas of high pressure developing over Europe.

 The warmer than average Sea Surface Temperatures (SSTs) in much of the Atlantic also support the idea of higher than normal temperatures in the UK.